 - Under-ride — If a tractor-trailer stops without warning, vehicles traveling behind can become pinned under the rear trailer, resulting in catastrophic injuries and fatalities.

 - Wide turn — Such accidents occur when truck drivers underestimate the amount of space needed to complete a turn or fail to notice smaller vehicles in the path of a trailer.

 Truck Safety Laws at a Glance

 There are a number of Florida state and federal laws governing trucking companies and truck drivers.

 First, trucking companies have a legal obligation to ensure that vehicles are properly maintained — braking systems, lights, steering, engine, and other mechanical parts must be operating properly.
 In addition, trucking companies are required to conduct routine maintenance and safety inspections, maintain logs of any inspections and repairs, and make such records available to state and federal authorities.
 A trucking company in Florida that violates these rules can be held liable for accidents that lead to injuries and wrongful death.

 Truckers, like other drivers, also have a duty of care to operate their vehicles in a safe manner.
 However, truck drivers are held to a higher standard than other drivers.
 Truckers must obtain commercial driver licenses (CDL), have special skills, and follow federal safety laws regarding driving limits and rest breaks.
 Because truckers must meet strict delivery deadlines while covering long distances, however, they may not abide by driving limits and rest break rules.
-Moreover, truckers prone to becoming fatigued may be tempted to use stimulants (e.g. methamphetamines) to stay alert.
+Moreover, truckers prone to fatigue may be tempted to use stimulants (e.g. methamphetamines) to stay alert.
 Whether driver fatigue or driving under the influence causes an accident, negligent truckers must be held accountable.